misiektoja/xbox_monitor/docs/configuration.md

 xbox_monitor --set-webhook-url
 ```

 For Discord this is the URL from Edit Channel -> Integrations -> Webhooks -> New Webhook -> Copy Webhook URL.
 For ntfy it is the complete topic URL, such as `https://ntfy.sh/your-private-topic` or just the topic name when it is hosted on ntfy.sh.
 The service is detected from the URL, so `WEBHOOK_PROVIDER` only needs setting for a self-hosted ntfy server.
+While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
+A warning appears only when your configuration file sets a provider the URL disagrees with.

 The URL is checked for shape without contacting the service, because the only confirmation Discord or ntfy can give is a delivered notification.
 The command prints `--send-test-webhook` as the next step, which does deliver one.